• HOSPITALITY

 Location: Toronto

-Union Food is the non-public-facing company responsible for curating, managing, and servicing the food and hospitality businesses operating within Toronto's revitalised Union Station.
+Union Food is the company responsible for curating, managing, and servicing the food and hospitality businesses operating within Toronto's revitalised Union Station.
+Not public-facing, but no less important for it.

-For the identity, we drew inspiration from the architectural quatrefoil motifs found throughout the Station's original 1927 design.
-That detail became the foundation for a mark that speaks to the strength, legacy, and institutional integrity that Union Food's stakeholders hold central to everything they do.
+For the identity, we looked to the Station itself.
+The architectural quatrefoil motifs woven throughout the original 1927 design became the foundation for a mark that speaks to strength, legacy, and institutional integrity.
+History as a design brief.

 Lucie